A Self-Supervised Framework for Space Object Behaviour Characterisation: Introduction

-However, there is little current exploration on the best neural network architectures and training strategies for FMs for more specialised datasets/applications, and to our knowledge this is yet to be done for Space Domain Awareness (SDA).
-Of principal interest in SDA is anomaly detection, i.e., detecting space objects that are behaving in an unusual way, such as motions, manoeuvres, or those that are performing atypical functions.
+However, there is little current exploration on the best neural network architectures and training strategies for FMs for more specialised datasets/applications.
+To our knowledge, this work represents the first step towards a Foundation Model for Space Object Behavioural Analysis.
+Whilst our model is pre-trained on a single modality (light curves), the Perceiver architecture is well suited to multimodal extension, and we discuss this direction in Section~\ref{outlook}.
+We therefore use the term Foundation Model as a framing for this approach, following the precedent of domain-specific models such as ClimaX and Clay.
+Of principal interest in Space Domain Awareness (SDA) is anomaly detection, i.e., detecting space objects that are behaving in an unusual way, such as motions, manoeuvres, or those that are performing atypical functions.
 Characterising these atypical behaviours can be done through simulation of space object observations, but this is challenging, due to imperfect physical models and computational cost.
-Therefore, a Foundation model for SDA should be able to perform anomaly detection, integrating real observations with physical models in a computationally efficient way.
+Therefore, general purpose models for SDA should be able to perform anomaly detection, integrating real observations with physical models in a computationally efficient way.

 Foundation Models are typically pre-trained on large datasets to learn some compressed rich, general latent representation of the data distribution.
 They are then fine-tuned for specific tasks by further using those latent representations, for example, classifying them according to a small amount of labelled data.
 Whilst in pre-training, the goal is usually to keep the optimisation task relatively unconstrained to encourage general features to be learned, we can still make architectural decisions to build in anomaly detection from the ground up through the use of Variational Autoencoder (VAE) components.